IN THE MOUNTAINS OF FIRE

 I ask, “And you’re picking up a sense of where he buried the body?”

 “I can feel it,” Don says, “A cold radiation in the ground, hitting my bare feet.”
 We glance down and, sure enough, he has taken off his slippers and sinks his feet into the soft, damp, Toulin earth.
 I notice that he’s also slipped one of his rings around a toe; it glitters oddly in the gloom.
 “That way.”
-Don points towards a corner of the outer wall, one half-hidden by a large rosebush.
-Behind it Jake sinks to one knee, and feels the dirt.
+Don points towards a corner of the outer wall, one half-hidden by a large rosebush, and limps on over.
+Behind the bush Jake sinks to one knee, and feels the dirt.
 “Disturbed,” he says.
 “Dug up, not too long ago.”

 So I set a glow to bob, very low to the ground, hidden by our bodies and the bush.
 And we dig.